 2. Set your rates.

-Name your price – your earnings are in your control!
+Name your price – when you rent out your dock, your earnings are in your control!
 We recommend checking rates at local marinas and considering your amenities and proximity to major attractions and setting a competitive price accordingly.

 3. Start earning!